How to generate Rake task

 and my_task2

 .
-However, they are currently empty and will not do anything until you add code to them.
-The TODO comments are there to remind you to describe what these tasks do.
+However, they are empty and will do nothing until you add some code.
+The TODO comments remind you about that.

-As you can see, creating your own Rake tasks is pretty easy.
-The generator provides a skeleton for you, saving you time.
+The generator provides a skeleton for you.
+It’s easy to use and saves you time.
 You only need to focus on the task behavior.
-Thanks for reading and happy coding!

-I’ve authored a book on the subject of Rake called Rake Task Management Essentials.
-If you found the content of this post interesting and would like to learn more about this remarkable tool, I highly recommend purchasing a copy from here.
-I assure you that after reading the book, you will have a thorough understanding of the primary objectives of Rake and how to utilize it effectively in your development process, daily tasks, or just for fun.
-You will also learn how to streamline and optimize your Rake tasks.
-The book covers all of Rake’s features with easy-to-follow and practical examples.
+I’ve authored a book on the subject called Rake Task Management Essentials.
+To learn more about this remarkable tool, I recommend purchasing a copy.
+After reading, you will understand how to use Rake effectively in your daily tasks.
+The book guides you through easy-to-follow and practical examples.